Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Method

+The model was trained on two NVIDIA® L40S GPUs for 100 epochs with early stopping on validation loss.
+To accelerate training, the training set is randomly downsampled by 80\%.
+The validation and test sets use the full set without shuffle.
+Due to the substantial VRAM consumed by \acrshort{dr} pipeline, the batch size was set to 16 and 8 for monocular and stereo models, respectively.

-We use Adam as the optimizer, with learning rate and weight decay parameters set to 1e-6 and 1e-4, respectively.
-All hyperparameters were selected by a grid search performed on a small dataset.
+We use Adam as the optimizer, with both learning rate and weight decay parameters set to 1e-4.
+The hyperparameters were selected by a grid search performed on a small dataset.
+Each model was trained three times from different random states, the model with the minimum validation loss was used for inference.
+Inference was performed on a consumer-grade NVIDIA® RTX 3090 GPU.